The Archers: Fan clubs

+There are four weekly fan podcasts about The Archers: All About The Archers, DumTeeDum, The Cider Shed and Ambridge on the Couch.

 Parallels

 In 1994, the BBC World Service began broadcasting in Afghanistan Naway Kor, Naway Jwand ("New Home, New Life") an everyday story of country folk incorporating pieces of useful information.
-Although the useful information was more likely to concern unexploded land mines and opium addiction than the latest modern farming techniques, the inspiration and model of Naway Kor, Naway Jwand was The Archers, and the initial workshopping with Afghan writers included an Archers scriptwriter.
+Although the useful information was more likely to concern unexploded land mines and opium addiction than the latest farming techniques, the inspiration and model of Naway Kor, Naway Jwand was The Archers, and the initial workshopping with Afghan writers included an Archers scriptwriter.
 A 1997 study found that listeners to the soap opera were significantly less likely to be injured by a mine than non-listeners.

 In Rwanda, the BBC World Service's Rwanda-Rundi service has been broadcasting the Archers-inspired soap opera Urunana ("Hand in Hand") since 1999.

-The Archers was the model for the Russian radio soap opera Dom 7, Podyezd 4 ("House 7, Entrance 4"), on which the former UK Prime Minister, Tony Blair, once made a cameo appearance.
+The Archers was the model for the Russian radio soap opera Dom 7, Podyezd 4 ("House 7, Entrance 4"), on which the former Prime Minister, Tony Blair, once made a cameo appearance.

 Parodies

 Tony Hancock starred in the Galton and Simpson spoof "The Bowmans" in an episode of BBC Television's Hancock's Half Hour.

 Ned Sherrin produced a short 1973 film called The Cobblers of Umbridge.
 The cast included Joan Sims, Lance Percival, Roy Kinnear, Derek Griffiths and John Fortune.

-John Finnemore's Souvenir Programme has parodied The Archers with its recurring "The Archers Accidentally" sketches; the sketches claim to portray The Archers the way it sounds to people who only listen to the show inadvertently.
+John Finnemore's Souvenir Programme has parodied The Archers with its recurring "The Archers Accidentally" sketches; the sketches claim to portray The Archers as it sounds to people who only listen to the show inadvertently.

 The radio series of Dead Ringers has frequently parodied characters from The Archers, including a special edition.

 The subtitle was parodied by Bill Tidy in his long-running cartoon of The Cloggies, "an Everyday Saga in the Life of Clog Dancing Folk", which ran in the satirical magazine Private Eye, and later in The Listener.

+In Series 12 episode 4 of the BBC series Father Brown, the plot concerns a radio programme called The Muckles, which is clearly based on The Archers.